fraterrisus/walkthroughs/dragon-wars/index.md

 Now, if you *also* told Eric to Move Behind, then his destination is slot 6.
 Eventually (assuming everyone gets to move and no one becomes incapacitated), the result is that Frank will (eventually) wind up all the way forward in slot 4, followed by Dave, then Eric.
 You can use this trick to propel someone from rank 7 to rank 1 in one turn, if you're willing to spend your entire turn having everyone in the party Move Behind.

 Things get more complicated if you mix moving Ahead and Behind, though.
 Given the original party order, if you tell Charlie to Move Behind and Eric to Move Ahead, what happens?
-Well, it depends on which order Charlie and Eric go; you might wind up Dave-Eric-Charlie, or you might wind up Eric-Charlie-Dave.
-I don't recommend trying to play with this one; the results are sometimes hilarious (note: not actually hilarious).
+Well, it depends on whether Charlie or Eric go first; you might wind up Dave-Eric-Charlie, or you might wind up Eric-Charlie-Dave.
+I don't recommend trying to play with this one in a serious fight; the results will be hilarious (note: not actually hilarious).

 ### Game Mechanics